A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Using Persuasive Language to Increase Conversions

-The language you use on your landing page can have a big impact on whether or not someone decides to take action.
+The language you use can have a big impact on whether or not someone decides to take action.

 - Using power words: Use words that evoke emotion and create a sense of urgency, such as "limited time" or "exclusive offer.”